svolpe/gs-manager/README.md

   * View actively logged in players
   * Very basic character editor (not stable)
   * Restful API
+  * Viewing Player login history for servers with advanced filtering
 * Features under development
   * Support for emailing/texting distribution lists when players log on
     * Will be configurable and will allow for distribution lists